 From 1994 to 1999, John worked at Plymale & Associates, concentrating his practice on serious injuries and wrongful death, representing plaintiffs.
 John is credited with having the largest verdict recorded in Pickaway County at $4.5 million.
 He is a board certified civil trial lawyer, a member of the Million Dollar Advocates Forum, and has the highest rating of AV from the Martindale-Hubbell rating system.
 In November 2011, he was honored with the “Respected Advocate Award” from the Ohio Association of Civil Trial Attorneys.

 In January 2000, John opened his own firm in Westerville, Ohio, with an emphasis in tort and business litigation, as well as mediation.
-As the demands of his successful solo practice grew, he decided to merge his practice, and in January 2008, John became Of Counsel with The Robert J. Behal Law Offices LLC, and eventually a partner in today’s firm, The Behal Law Group LLC.
+As the demands of his successful solo practice grew, he decided to merge his practice, and in January of 2008, John became Of Counsel with The Robert J. Behal Law Offices LLC and eventually a partner in today’s firm, The Behal Law Group LLC.

-John is also an adjunct professor at Capital University Law Schol where he teaches general proactice and has taught advanced evidence and trial advocacy.
+John is also an adjunct professor at Capital University Law School where he teaches general proactice and has taught advanced evidence and trial advocacy.
 He is a frequent lecturer and has published numerous articles regarding trial practice.

 John’s wife, Anne, is a state representative and former mayor of Westerville.
 They have three children and live in the city of Westerville, where they are active in charitable and political activities.
 For years, John was a volunteer firefighter with the Genoa Township Fire Department.